malemay/delgbs/README.md

 ## Installation

 *delgbs* can be installed directly in `R` by calling `devtools::install_github("malemay/delgbs")`.
-This will directly fetch the package from the GitHub and install it on your computer.
+This will directly fetch the package from GitHub and install it on your computer.
 This requires  [`devtools`](https://cran.r-project.org/web/packages/devtools/index.html) to be installed on your computer.
 This package is available from CRAN through the usual `ìnstall.packages()` interface.

 *delgbs* requires a few [Bioconductor](https://www.bioconductor.org/) packages to be installed on your computer.
 You can install them by running the following commands in `R`: